pslisko/performa365docs/docs/howto/manage_business_entities.rst

 #. **Edit Business Entity** form opens below.
 #.
 You can change your old data in all fields except **Id** and **External identifier** which are read only.

-.. note:: Changing a status to OFF (Deactivated) will disable usage of this business entity or organization unit in all related entities (such as parent entity on this form, business entity field in :ref:`Locations management <manage_locations>` etc.)
+.. note:: Changing the entity status to OFF (Deactivated) will disable usage of this  entity in all related entities (such as parent entity on this form, business entity field in :ref:`Locations management <manage_locations>` etc.)